CristianTriscu/MinesweeperProject/README.md

-# MinesweeperProject made during the 2-nd year of faculty.
+# MinesweeperProject made during the speciality practice period in the 2-nd year of faculty.

 Acces the front-end via the link below: